Links to Frequently Asked Questions

-A: Positions are posted between late November and early December every year with the application period ending in late January.
+A: Positions are posted in early December every year with the application period ending in late January.

 Q: I was wondering when I could expect a response regarding my application for the summer internship that closed at the end of January?

 A: Final Decisions are typically made by mid-March.

 Q: I am curious about how the application process works?
 Under the Available Internships section, there are no listed internships.
 Would it be best if I send my unofficial transcript and resume through email or will the section be updated to have a list eventually?

 A: The project list will be posted in early December, with an application period open through the end of January.
 There’s no need to send any transcript or resume by email because you’ll want to tailor your application to meet the skills and abilities needed for each position, rather than sending in one generic application.